Which admission test is required for entrance into the College of Osteopathic Medicine?

 When should I apply?

 We have a “rolling” admission policy.
-We begin accepting applications through the American Association of Colleges of Osteopathic Medicine Application Services (AACOMAS) in May.
+We begin accepting applications through AACOMAS in May.
 We schedule interviews beginning in September and continuing until the class is full.
 We encourage students to apply early – ideally, during the summer one year before you anticipate entering medical school.
 The deadline for the AACOMAS application is February 1 and the deadline for the supplemental application is March 15.
 It will take AACOMAS approximately 4-6 weeks to verify your application before it will be sent to DMU for review.
 Please also keep in mind that the later you submit an application, the more likely it is that the class is already full.

 How will I know if my file is complete?

 Once DMU has received all required application materials (primary application, supplemental application and letters of recommendation) we will send you an email confirming that your file is complete.
-If you believe you have sent in all required materials but have not received a confirmation email, please call or email our office 515-271-1499 or email@example.com) to check on items which may be missing from your file.
+If you believe you have sent in all required materials but have not received a confirmation email, please contact us firstname.lastname@example.org to verify the status of your application file.

 Will DMU contact me if I am missing application materials?

-Due to the large number of applications we process each year, our staff is unable to contact students whose files are not complete.
-It is the student’s responsibility to make sure all materials are received.
-Please contact the office (firstname.lastname@example.org) if you have any questions about the status of your file.
+Due to the volume of applications, we are unable to contact those whose files remain incomplete.
+It is the applicant’s responsibility to ensure all materials are received to complete their file.
+Please contact email@example.com to inquire about the status of your file.